The-Marcy-Lab-School/se-unit-7/lesson-7-schema-design/practice/exercises.md

 | PATCH/PUT | /cats/:id | UPDATE cats SET (value=?)
 WHERE id=?;| update a cat
 | DELETE | /cats/:id |DELETE FROM cats WHERE id=?; | destroy an individual cat record

-2. Choose your favorite web application.
-What's an example of a one-to-many and many-to-many relationship that might exist within the app?
+2. Choose three of your favorite web applications.
+What's an example of a one-to-many and many-to-many relationship that might exist within each app?

 **Suggested Answer**